pytorch/ignite/README.md

 Project is currently maintained by a team of volunteers.
 See the ["About us"](https://pytorch.org/ignite/master/about.html) page for a list of core contributors.

+# Disclaimer
+This repository is operated and maintained by the PyTorch community in their capacities as individuals (and not as representatives of their employers).
+A list of contributors can be found in the [CONTRIBUTORS](https://github.com/pytorch/ignite/graphs/contributors) file in the root directory.
+For questions, please open up an issue in this repository [here](https://github.com/pytorch/ignite/issues).